Frequently Asked Questions

-On commencement of the GT Online Program, students will require parental support to organise and manage their time.
 It is important to reassure students that a transitional period of up to 6 months is required to develop an understanding of the personal, social and academic skills required for success in a gifted and talented online program.

 On occasions, parental help is requested for the residential camps in Perth.

 Are the online platforms used safe?

 Webex is a web conferencing tool supported and licenced by the Department of Education.
 Webex relies on the use of Department of Education log in details for access.